 Unfortunately, Lowell is a dangerous place to drive.
 Although there was only one fatal collision in Lowell in 2011 according to City Data, three of the most dangerous intersections in Massachusetts are located in the city.
-When a collision occurs in Lowell or surrounding areas, a Lowell car accident lawyer at the Law Offices of Jeffrey S. Glassman can represent victims in a personal injury or wrongful death claim.
+When a collision occurs in Lowell or surrounding areas, a Lowell car accident lawyer at the Jeffrey Glassman Injury Lawyers can represent victims in a personal injury or wrongful death claim.
 Call today to schedule a free consultation and learn more.Lowell Roads a Risk for Drivers

 In 2010, the Massachusetts Department of Transportation released a report based on RMV crash data collected between 2006 and 2008.
 Pedestrian accident and bicycle accident data were also collected between 2002 and 2008.
 Based on the information, three intersections in Lowell were identified as among the most dangerous in the state.

 - Varnum Avenue & Veterans of Foreign Wars Highway, where 127 total collisions occurred.